 Organized by Art Sonje Center and Kunsthal Aarhus.

-Supported by Art Hub Copenhagen, Augustinus Fonden, Danish Arts Foundation, Embassy of Denmark in Korea and Knud Højgaards Fond.
+Supported by AHC, Augustinus Fonden, Danish Arts Foundation, Embassy of Denmark in Korea and Knud Højgaards Fond.

 Installation view from the exhibition “27DAGE” (2022).
 “Jag snubblar på en jättestor tår” by Melannie Kitti.
 Curated by SOL.
 Photo: Malle Madsen.